Skip to main content

 Cardmember Benefits

 Passalacqua is a member of The Edit by Chase Travel℠, a collection of hand-picked hotels with premium benefits for Chase Sapphire Reserve cardmembers.
-Customers who book a stay at Passalacqua through The Edit will earn 3 points per dollar and receive special benefits, outlined below.
+Cardmembers who book through The Edit will receive special benefits including daily breakfast and a $100 property credit, along with early check-in, late checkout and a room upgrade, when available.
+Check out how these benefits came to life during our stay at Passalacqua:

 Daily Breakfast for Two